nmshd/connector-manager/README.md

 # Connector Manager

-The purpose of this tool is to manage multiple enmeshed Connector instances on a single machine.
+This is a command line tool with the purpose of managing multiple enmeshed Connector instances on a single machine.
 It starts a separate Node.js process for each Connector.
 Each of the Node.js processes opens a new port, under which the Connector's REST API is available.

-The tool is controlled via the command line.

 ## Prerequisites

 In order to use this tool, the following prerequisites must be met:

 - The latest version of [Node.js](https://nodejs.org/en/download) must be installed on the machine.
-- There must be an existing MongoDB instance, which can be used by the Connectors.
-You can download the community edition of MongoDB from [here](https://www.mongodb.com/try/download/community).
+- There must be an existing MongoDB instance accessible by the Connector instances.
+You can for example [start MongoDB as a Docker container](https://hub.docker.com/_/mongo/) and expose its port, or install the community edition of MongoDB, which you can find [here](https://www.mongodb.com/try/download/community).

 ## Installation